tzuntar/Line-Editor/README.md

 run` to automatically start the program afterwards.

-When the compilation is done, you can start the editor with `./lineedit filename` (supply an inexisting filename to create a new file).
+When the compilation is done, you can start the editor with `./lineedit filename` (supply a new filename to create a blank file).

 To install the program  and have it available everywhere, run `sudo make install`.
 Same for uninstalling it, `sudo make uninstall`.